 There is an unbreakable link between native plant species and native wildlife - native insects cannot, or will not, eat alien plants.
 When native plants disappear, the insects disappear, impoverishing the food source for birds and other animals.
 In many parts of the world, habitat destruction has been so extensive that local wildlife is in crisis and may be headed toward extinction.

-Bringing Nature Home has sparked a national conversation about the link between healthy local ecosystems and human well-being, and the new paperback edition—with an expanded resource section and updated photos—will help broaden the movement.
+Bringing Nature Home has sparked a national conversation about the link between healthy local ecosystems and human well-being, and this audio edition will help broaden the movement.
 By acting on Douglas Tallamy's practical recommendations, everyone can make a difference.

 Bringing Nature Home